Rediscovering Bottom-Up: Effective Forecasting in Temporal Hierarchies: Real Data Applications

 \subsection{Wool Production}

-Another popular dataset is the \textit{woolyrnq} dataset, available from the \texttt{forecast} package in R. It is about the quarterly production of woolen yarn in Australia, given in units of tonnes from March $1965$ to September $1994$.
+Another popular dataset is the \textit{woolyrnq} dataset, available from the \texttt{forecast} package in R (\citet{forecast-pkg}).
+It is about the quarterly production of woolen yarn in Australia, given in units of tonnes from March $1965$ to September $1994$.
 We aggregate the data to biannual as well as annual frequency yielding a $3$-level hierarchy with $k\in\{4,2,1\}$.
 In order to have complete observations we remove the partially observed last year $1994$.
 This then gives us $116$ quarters, $58$ half-years as well as $29$ years of data.
 As previously, we split the data into $80\%$ training data leading to $23$ training years.

-In contrast to the A\&E data, we do not perform any preprocessing besides de-meaning for interpretability purposes.
-A seasonality decomposition such as \texttt{stl} is not suitable for the annual time series, hence we do not perform it at all.
+In contrast to the A\&E data, we do not perform any preprocessing .A seasonality decomposition such as \texttt{stl} is not suitable for the annual time series, hence we do not perform it at all.

-Table~\ref{tab:data:ta_wool2} presents the results for fixed order models.
+Table~\ref{tab:data:ta_wool2} presents the results for fixed-order models.
 According to AICc, the most suitable model for the quarterly time series is an $\text{ARIMA}(3,1,2)$ model, which is already quite complex.
 The theory of aggregated ARIMA models then gives us $\text{ARIMA}(3,1,3)$ and $\text{ARIMA}(3,1,4)$ models for the biannual and annual time series, respectively.
 Despite the relatively small sample sizes for the biannual and annual data, these high-complexity models do not seem to suffer from overfitting.
 Using automated model selection, the corresponding models would be $\text{ARIMA}(0,1,0)$ and $\text{ARIMA}(1,1,1)$, respectively, which produce very similar results.
 Therefore, we only present the results for the fixed-order case.

 Nevertheless, we observe similar effects as with the A\&E data.
 The bottom-up approach performs worse on the training data compared to covariance-based reconciliation methods.
 On the test data, both the bottom-up approach and the full covariance method exhibit poor generalization, while the spectral and OLS methods perform better.
 Notably, the full covariance method generalizes even worse than the bottom-up approach, a consistent finding across all data examples and simulations.